Sign up for this email series:

 There are more than 30 different types of seizures.
 Focal onset seizures begin in a network of cells in only one hemisphere of the brain.
 Sometimes, a focal onset seizure can spread to affect both hemispheres — these are known as focal to bilateral seizures.
 Some people experience more than one type of seizure.

 After establishing that seizures have a focal onset, neurologists further categorize focal seizures based on symptoms.
 Focal seizure symptoms may be motor (involving movement) or nonmotor.
 During focal seizures, a person’s awareness may be affected.
-For instance, if a person is aware of what’s happening while they’re having a focal seizure, this is known as a focal onset aware seizure, previously known as a “simple partial seizure.”
-Focal onset aware seizures are experienced by about 14 percent of people with epilepsy.
+For instance, if a person is aware of what is happening while they are having a focal seizure, this is known as a focal onset aware seizure, previously known as a “simple partial seizure.”
+If a person is not aware of their surroundings, it is called a focal impaired awareness seizure.

 There’s no one-size-fits-all treatment regimen for focal seizures.
 Antiepileptic drugs (AEDs) are the mainstay of epilepsy treatment and often the first line for focal seizures.
 Second-line treatments for focal seizures include surgery, neuromodulation devices, and dietary therapy.
 These other therapies may be added to a person’s treatment regimen if they have tried at least two or more first-line AEDs and continued to experience breakthrough seizures.